Home Tour: How to Create a Zen Work from Home Space

 3. Display uplifting quotes as wall decor.

 Guys, this gallery wall cost me only $36.
 I purchased a set of frames from Amazon that came with a real-size template that makes it super easy to mark for placement.
-Then, we just printed out photos we liked from Pinterest.
-That's all, folks!
-I love looking at it, and I can't wait to add more to it.
+I thought framing art was going to cost a lot more than that!

 4. Lift the energy with good tunes & scents.